LinkedInLearning/essential-jenkins-2468076/README.md

 # Jenkins Essential Training
-This is the repository for the LinkedIn Learning course `Jenkins Essential Training`.
+This is the repository for the LinkedIn Learning course Jenkins Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the README file in the main branch for updated instructions and information._
+![Jenkins Essential Training][lil-thumbnail-url]

+If you want to build, deploy, and implement continuous delivery as code, you’ve likely heard about Jenkins, the popular DevOps suite known for its open-source extensibility and ease of use.
+Jenkins also lets you automate your entire enterprise as a software delivery pipeline.
+In this course, instructor Michael Jenkins shows you the fundamentals of navigating the platform so you can start automating builds and testing and securing deployments.

+Learn about the core functions of Jenkins, progressing from intermediate to more advanced use cases and highlighting best practices and customization tips.
+Find out how to create a pipeline, integrate Jenkins with version control systems, distribute agents like Docker containers, run and publish tests, produce artifacts for review, and secure your DevOps loop by configuring users and permissions.
+Try out your new skills along the way in the challenges at the end of each section.

 ## Instructions
 This repository has directories for each of the videos in the course.